 - Home care for the elderly keeps families together while providing support.

-- Senior home care can often be customized and personalized to a greater degree to suit both the needs of the senior and family.
+- Senior home care services can often be customized and personalized to a greater degree to suit both the needs of the senior and family.

 - Home is where there is maximum freedom, security and comfort for the individual.
 Many times hospitals and nursing homes are more regulated.
 Home care offers much more flexibility.